tiksha0505/JavaScript-Projects/Todo App/README.md

 4. Simple, clean, and colorful interface.

 - Demo / How to Run
-1. Open the index.html file in your browser.
+1. Open the html file in your browser.
 2. Type a task and click Add task to create a new item.
 3. Check the box to mark a task complete
 4. Click Delete to remove a task.